 There are directional arrows along the way so it’s not hard to find, though personally I always prefer using Google Maps.

-On the way we crossed Toyooka Bypass national highway, beside which there is a large Daruma for guiding visitors like us towards the temple.
+On the way we crossed Toyooka Bypass national highway, beside which there is a large Daruma for guiding first-time visitors like us towards the temple.

 A few minutes across a small river brought us at a crossroad from where the path started to go uphill.